Applib-OpenHarmony/MaterialTextFields/README.md

       4. Error Message assistance to check and verify the type of input required

 ### Dependencies
+      Add following to the dependencies in package.json file of your project: "@ohos/TextField": "file:../TextField"

+      "dependencies": {
+            ...
+            "@ohos/TextField": "file:../TextField"
+      }
 ### Import and install
 ### APIs
 ### Parameters